VUEngine/vuengine.github.io/documentation/user-guide/graphics.md

 ### OBJECT Sprites

 The [ObjectSprite](/documentation/api/class-object-sprite/) uses OBJECTs to render CHARs in one of the 4 posible WORLDS in OBJECT display mode.
-As all the [Sprites](/documentation/api/class-sprite/), they use a [Texture](/documentation/api/class-texture/), but its map is used directly used by the [ObjectSprite](/documentation/api/class-object-sprite/) to configure the OBJECTs.
-They are more flexible than [BgmapSprite](/documentation/api/class-bgmap-sprite/), but use more memory and are heavier to process, both on the CPU and the VIP.
+As all the [Sprites](/documentation/api/class-sprite/), they use a [Texture](/documentation/api/class-texture/), but its map is used directly by the [ObjectSprite](/documentation/api/class-object-sprite/) to configure the OBJECTs.
+They are more flexible than [BgmapSprite](/documentation/api/class-bgmap-sprite/), but use more memory and are heavier to process, both by the CPU and the VIP.

 ## Wireframes